SAP S/4HANA Output Management: A Look at the Architecture and Tools

 COUTREQITEM) is the standardized, stable and often performance-optimized access layer.
 It abstracts and provides the data for use.

-Result: In modern S/4HANA environments, you should always use the CDS View to access data.
-It offers the necessary abstraction of complex table structures and is the future-proof method in the SAP ecosystem.
+Conclusion: In modern S/4HANA environments, you should always use the CDS View to access data.
+On the one hand, it offers the necessary abstraction of complex table structures and is also the future-proof method in the SAP ecosystem.

 BRF+: The Role of the Business Rule Framework plus in Output Management

-BRF+ acts as a powerful tool for modeling and executing business rules that determine:
+BRF+ also acts as a powerful tool for modeling and executing business rules that determine:

 - When an output order is created (e.g. after posting an invoice).